solarsnake/coveralls-demo-ruby/README.md

 And that's it!

-Coverage for your next Travis build will now appear in place of these instructions on the details page for your repo.
+Coverage for your next Travis build will now appear on the details page for your repo, in place of the instructions we just followed.

-Your URL will have the format:
+Your URL for that page will have the format:

 ```
 https://coveralls.io/github/<your-github-username>/<your-github-repo-name>